Elementary School Commuter Opportunities

 Cancellation Policy

-If you must cancel, email summer@belinblank.org as soon as possible to decline the acceptance so that a student on the waiting list may attend.
+If you must cancel, email summer@belinblank.org as soon as possible to decline your acceptance so a student on the waitlist may attend.

-1. Cancellations that are processed at least four weeks before the class begins, we will refund program fees, less a $100 cancellation fee per class.
+• 4+ Weeks: If a cancellation occurs at least four weeks before the class begins, we will refund the entire program fee, less a $100 cancellation fee per class.

 Contact Us